jabobon1/multi_factorial/README.md

 # multi_factorial
-Example to show how to sped up code with multiprocessing
+Example to show how to speed up code with multiprocessing

 It takes less time, the more cores you use, and the more factorial you calculate